 Category A+ CE Credit Courses:

-- Category A+ credits can be used by registered radiology assistants and radiologic technolgists.
+- Category A+ credits are used by registered radiology assistants but can be taken by radiologic technolgists.

 Whatever you decide, just know we have the courses you’re seeking!